July 2, 2024

 Expanding Solar Power Infrastructure

 The Philippines is ambitiously working to increase its solar energy capacity as part of its broader renewable energy goals.
-By 2030, the country aims for renewables to make up 35% of the energy mix, with a target of 50% by 2040.
-Incentives under the Philippine Renewable Energy Act of 2008 such as reduced lease rates for government land, income tax holidays, and duty-free importation of renewable energy equipment are supporting this transition.
+The country aims for renewables to comprise 35% of its energy mix by 2030, rising to 50% by 2040.
+This transition is supported by incentives under the Philippine Renewable Energy Act of 2008, including reduced lease rates for government land, income tax holidays, and duty-free importation of renewable energy equipment.

 Expanding Solar Power